by Andrea M. Darcy

 The worse thing you can do is book a therapy session without him or her knowing, or trick them into going, or try to push them to take antidepressants if they don’t want to.
 Nobody responds well to manipulation.
 Treat your teen with respect, and the way you yourself would like to be treated.
 Include them in their treatment plan.

 Harley Therapy connects you to some of London’s best therapists for teens.
 Not in London, or even the UK?
-Did you know that we now offer teen therapy, in person or via Skype, on our new booking site, www.harleytherapy.com?
+Did you know that we now offer teen therapy, in person or via online counselling, on our new booking site, www.harleytherapy.com?